 The Office of Academic Clinical Affairs leverages collective expertise across the University and among the diverse communities that make up our state to address complex problems.

 One of the most critical advantages we have as a University is our ability to connect and interact with people from different backgrounds and lived experiences.
 Bringing unique understanding and expertise together in new, creative ways is key to improving health and health care.

 The Center for Bioethics fosters public discussion about ethical issues through community engagement activities.
-Each year, the center offers Mini Bioethics Academy, the community education series, and other public symposia.
+Every fall and spring, the center offers Ethics Grand Rounds, the emerging bioethics research series, and other public symposia.
 The center engages news media in coverage of current events related to bioethics.
 Members of the center’s faculty work to promote ethical health policy, including ethics guidance for public health emergency plans for the state of Minnesota, oversight of emerging stem cell therapies, and work on health disparities and access to care for underserved populations.

 CTSI’s Community Engagement to Advance Research and Community Health (CEARCH) provides an infrastructure for researchers to address health issues in ways that are truly relevant to the community.
 CTSI can help connect University researchers to community collaborators and get funded for community-University partnerships.